 Historically, the program was utilized primarily by financial institutions in conjunction with loans to private borrowers; those bonds generally are sold by private placement to the financial institution originating the loan rather than by public sale.
 The original demand for the program arose partially from lenders wanting the tax exemption on interest income; the Tax Reform Act of 1986 eliminated the deductibility of bank interest expense allocable to holding of tax-exempt obligations and greatly reduced demand for the program from financial institutions.
-Recently, most bonds under this program are for qualified 501(c)(3) projects or exempt facilities.
+Recently, the program is being used to provide funds for IRC 501(c)(3) financings.